-You should not receive Supprelin LA if you are allergic to histrelin or to similar hormone medications such as leuprolide (Lupron, Eligard, Viadur), nafarelin (Synarel), or ganirelix (Antagon).
+You should not be treated with Supprelin LA if you are allergic to histrelin or to similar hormone medications such as leuprolide (Lupron, Eligard, Viadur), nafarelin (Synarel), or ganirelix (Antagon).

 Do not use Supprelin LA if you are pregnant.
 It could harm the unborn baby or cause a miscarriage.
 Use effective birth control to prevent pregnancy and tell your doctor right away if you become pregnant.

 To make sure Supprelin LA is safe for you, tell your doctor if you have ever had:

 epilepsy or other seizure disorder;

 a tumor or blood vessel disorder in your brain; or